Gaussian inference for data-driven state-feedback design of nonlinear systems: TP representation of nonlinear systems

 Since the system description by \eqref{StrucDyn2} with \eqref{PolySecBound} is polynomial, a robust state-feedback design by SOS optimization is possible if system \eqref{TrueSystem} is known.
-Otherwise, a data-based inference on the unknown coefficients $\Theta^*$ is additionally required which is shown in Section~\ref{SecBayesianSetMem}.
+Otherwise, a data-based inference on the unknown coefficients $\Theta^*$ is additionally required, which is shown in Section~\ref{SecBayesianSetMem}.

-In contrast to \cite{Umenberger} and \cite{DePersis2} with $z_1=\dots=z_{n_x}$, we propose by \eqref{StrucDyn} a more flexible row-wise description with potentially distinct vectors $z_i$.
-This enables us to refine the accuracy of our data-based ansatz by leveraging prior knowledge on the causality of the dynamics $f(x)$ and additional information on the polynomials of each element of $B(x)$.
+In contrast to \cite{Umenberger} and \cite{DePersis2} with $z_1=\dots=z_{n_x}$, we propose by \eqref{StrucDyn} a more flexible row-wise description with potentially distinct vectors $z_1,\dots,z_{n_x}$.
+This enables us to refine the accuracy of our data-based method by leveraging prior knowledge on the causality of the dynamics $f(x)$ and additional information on the polynomials of each element of $B(x)$.
 For instance, if $f_1$ is only a function of $x_1$ and the first row of $B(x)$ is constant, then this additional information can be incorporated by $z_1(x)=z_1(x_1)$ and $G_1(x)=G_1$.
-Moreover, rows with partially coinciding coefficients are conceivable.
-For further examples, we refer to the numerical example in Section~\ref{SecNumEx}, Remark 2 in \cite{MartinTP1}, and the numerical examples therein.
+Moreover, if it is a priori known that $ $ and $ $ contain partially coinciding entries, then this redundancy can be considered by a reduced $\Theta^*$ and by the corresponding $S_i$ and $S_j$.
+For further examples, we refer to the numerical example in Section~\ref{SecNumEx} and Remark 2 in \cite{MartinTP1}.
 Note that the structure of \eqref{StrucDyn2} could also be incorporated in the general framework of \cite{Berberich} using a linear fraction representation with diagonal uncertainty description.
-However, since the unknown coefficients in \eqref{StrucDyn} are summarized in the single vector $\Theta^*$, this row-wise consideration is preferable for their Bayesian inference in Section~\ref{SecBayes}.
+However, since the unknown coefficients in \eqref{StrucDyn} are summarized in the vector $\Theta^*$, this row-wise consideration is preferable for their Bayesian inference in Section~\ref{SecBayes}.